iamjenetzler/SynapseControl/README.md

 CREATE USER [synapsecontrol] FROM EXTERNAL PROVIDER;

 --Granting permission to the identity
-GRANT CONTROL ON DATABASE::sqlpool1 TO synapsecontrol;</code></pre>
+GRANT CONTROL ON DATABASE::sqlpool1 TO synapsecontrol;
+</code></pre>

-Further details on Managed Identity for Data Factory, and how the Data Factoryâ€™s Managed Identity is added to your SQL Server can be found here:
+Further details on Managed Identity for Synapse, and how Synapse's Managed Identity is added to your SQL Server can be found here:

+--Update These links--
 https://docs.microsoft.com/en-us/azure/data-factory/data-factory-service-identity

 https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal